Anthropology Department Policies

 (a) Faculty seeking to supervise independent studies may do so only with the prior approval of the department chair and appropriate dean/director (and graduate dean for graduate students).

-(b) Students seeking to take independent study should complete an Application for Independent Study and/or Directed Study Form.
-[Link to Word File Called Independent Study Form] (Applications are available from the Records Office, department chairs and deans/directors.)
+(b) Students seeking to take independent study should complete an Application for Independent Study.
 If the instructor and department chair approve, the application should be forwarded to the appropriate dean/director along with a copy of the faculty's course assignments and load credit for both semesters of the academic year.
 The application of a graduate student shall then be forwarded to the graduate dean for review and action.
-When the application is approved, the Records Office shall then register the student for the course.
+When the application is approved, the Registrar's Office shall then register the student for the course.

 (c) Normally, students shall complete an application for independent study by November 15 for the subsequent spring semester or April 15 for the subsequent summer sessions or fall semester.